shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/creative-service.md

 ### Adding a MediaMind expandable creative (third-party URL)

-In this example, note that the media_url field provides the third-party URL for the expandable creative, and the template array specifies template 108, which is the Xandr standard template for creatives of the "MediaMind Expandable" media subtype and the "url-js" format.
+In this example, note that the `media_url` field provides the third-party URL for the expandable creative, and the template array specifies template 108, which is the Xandr standard template for creatives of the `"MediaMind Expandable"` media subtype and the `"url-js"` format.

 Auditing: By default, the creative will be submitted for auditing by Xandr.
-If you don't want the creative to be audited, you must include allow_audit and set it to false.
-Alternately, if you want to audit the creative yourself, you must include is_self_audited and set it to true.
+If you don't want the creative to be audited, you must include `allow_audit` and set it to `false`.
+Alternately, if you want to audit the creative yourself, you must include `is_self_audited` and set it to `true`.

 ```
 $ cat creative